sakshay2318/Brute-Force-Attack-Detection-Using-Machine-Learning/README.md

-# Brute-Force-Attack-Detection-Using-Deep-Learning
+# Brute-Force-Attack-Detection-Using-Machine-Learning

 This repository contains a unsupervised machine learning algorithm designed to detect brute force attacks.
-The project aims to leverage the power of unsupervised machine learning algorithm to analyze network traffic patterns and identify potential brute force attacks in real-time.
+The project aims to leverage the power of unsupervised machine learning model to analyze network traffic patterns and identify potential brute force attacks in real-time.

 ## Overview